 Hair fall/ khalitya

-Madhava Nidana: Based on the foregoing, it may be said that gradual loss of hair from the scalp is known as Khalitya,
+Madhava Nidana: On the basis of the foregoing, it may be said that gradual loss of hair from the scalp is known as Khalitya,

 SYNONYMS OF KHALITYA